 First things first.
 What do you eat?
 There’s no sense in planting a whole row of beets if you can’t stand them and who needs 30 pie pumpkins (unless you really like vegan pumpkin pie)!
 When you go to plan your garden try to think of what you use and how much of it to plan accordingly.
 If you actually do want 30 pie pumpkins, do you have enough space?
 It’s important to plan for the space you have or you will end up with too many seedlings and no place to put them.

 Another thing to keep in mind is the age of your seeds.
 Older seeds take longer to germinate and sometimes may not germinate at all.
-It is important to obtain high quality seeds that have been stored in good conditions (cool and dry) and have not been sitting on the shelf too long.
-The viability of a seed in storage certainly varies but it is a good idea to use fresh vegetable seeds that are not more than a few years old if you are looking for a high germination rate.
+It is important to obtain high-quality seeds that have been stored in good conditions (cool and dry) and have not been sitting on the shelf too long.
+The viability of a seed in storage certainly varies but it’s a good idea to use fresh vegetable seeds that are not more than a few years old if you are looking for a high germination rate.

 Basic Needs for Healthy Growing